 By Phil Valentine, Rebecca Allen and Jennifer Chadukiewicz

-I have noticed a disturbing trend in the recovery support field – placing an isolated coach in a hospital or treatment setting.
+I have noticed a trend in the recovery support field – placing an isolated coach in a hospital or treatment setting.
 I like the idea of having recovery coaches in these settings, but I believe there is a better way.
 At CCAR, we have learned that the most effective method to tap into the healing power of the recovery community is to have a coach dispatched to the need.
-The underlying fundamental to this practice is to send one member of a dynamic, vibrant team.
+The underlying fundamental to this practice is one member of a dynamic, vibrant team.

 I think there are some difficulties with the single coach approach.